orco49/test/README.md

             vim ~/.okta/config.properties
         ```
         - OKTA_ORG is the FQDN of your Okta org (such as lemonade.okta.com)
-        - OKTA_AWS_APP_URL is the AWS App Embed URL from the General tab of your AWS application in your Okta org, please use the following URL --> https://lemonade.okta.com/home/amazon_aws/0oa9qbab5X7BfzpF1356/272
+        - OKTA_AWS_APP_URL is the AWS App Embed URL from the General tab of your AWS application in your Okta org, please use the following: https://lemonade.okta.com/home/amazon_aws/0oa9qbab5X7BfzpF1356/272

        - Example of ~/.okta/config.properties file:
         ```sh